 The Commission agreed with this proposal.
 This is actually a topic coming up in the context of the evaluation of the Marketing Standards, so this would fit perfectly.
 She expressed that, rather than percentages out of the overall volume of the EU market, the COM wants examples and stories about how things develop in the different supply chains.
 The MAC is the best place to provide this kind of feedback, even if at this stage it is only anecdotal evidence.
 If the COM sees a need to go further, it has the means to carry out more in depth analysis.
 She expressed that the wording of COM’s questions were intended to provoke a debate.
 The COM will judge whether there is evidence or not on the stories provided.

-MSC did not agree to have this issue dealt within the WG1 FG as they are not a member of that FG.
-He highlighted the need to have clearer questions from the COM, and have a clear objective for the FG (e.g. draft an advice or an opinion, or provide information).
+MSC did not agree to have this issue dealt within the WG1 FG as they are not a member of that FG, and the FG was not set up with that purpose and scope.
+He highlighted the need to have clearer questions from the COM, and have a clear objective for any FG to be set up (e.g. draft an advice or an opinion, or provide information).

 The Chair of WG3, upon suggestion from the Chair of the MAC, thanked VisNed for his willingness to tackle this issue within FG on Marketing Standards but considered it procedurally inappropriate to hand over the matter to WG1, without giving all members of WG3 the possibility of participating in a FG created for this specific purpose.